University-of-Manitoba-Computer-Science/tools-n-techniques/topic01/topic-5.md

 :::

-Organizing your files exactly like this doesn't make sense --- you don't usually take the same course across terms and years --- so you shouldn't use this exact organizational strategy.
+Organizing *your* files exactly like this doesn't make sense --- you don't usually take the same course across terms and years --- so you shouldn't use this exact organizational strategy; you should make your own!

 :::